nmasamba/learningSQL/README.md

 # How to run

+Download a non=proprietary SQL-enabled database e.g. PostgreSQL, MySQL or SQLite, open the query shell and run each section of commands in college_sql_practice separately to see the results.

 As a side note, I created and ran the queries in PostgreSQL so the constructs conform to that database.
 However, any other relational database engine such as SQLite3 will run 99% of the queries without a problem.
 Downloading any of these for SQL coding practice is highly recommended.
+Proprietary databases e.g Microsoft SQL Server will be largely fine but may be incompatible with some constructs which may not be congruent to their flavour of SQL (e.g. Transact-SQL for MS SQL Server).